-A: Generally, claims are submitted to the insurance carriers daily and processed by the insurance carrier within 30 to 60 days.
-After the insurance carrier processes the claim, a statement for any guarantor responsibility will then be billed to you.
-If your insurance carrier requires additional information or denies the initial claim, an appeal process may delay your billing an additional two to four months.
+A: Typically, claims are submitted to the insurance carriers daily and processed by the insurance carrier within 30 to 60 days.
+Once your claim has been processed by the insurance carrier, you'll receive a statement for any charges that you're responsible for.
+However, if your insurance carrier needs more information or rejects the initial claim, the billing might be delayed for an extra two to four months due to the appeal process.

 A: New MyOchsner patients are automatically enrolled into paperless billing.
 You will be notified of new bills through email and the MyOchsner mobile app.
 Make sure your email and phone number are up to date, so that you will get the MyOchsner notifications about your bill.